-A smartphone is the obvious tool for street photography.
-For one, you always have it with you and is ready for opportunist shots.
-Everyone has one, so they don’t draw attention – but what’s more, the recent improvements in smartphone camera tech mean that you can capture so much sharper and more dynamic street shots than ever.
+A smartphone is the obvious tool for street photography: you already have it with you, ready for opportunist shots.
+Everyone has one, so they don’t draw attention – what’s more, the recent improvements in smartphone camera tech make capture of much sharper and more dynamic street shots possible with them.

 However, Samsung’s sublime Galaxy phones enjoy a similar-sized market share, and you shouldn’t count out budget-friendly competition from the likes of Oppo, OnePlus, Google and more.

 So, based on the findings of our review team, we’ve put together this quick guide to the smartphones for street photography that we reckon offer real value for money.
-Street photography can be daunting, but simplifying your gear down to your smartphone can be a great way to give it a go and get out of your comfort zone – not too uncomfortably!
+Street photography can be daunting, but starting with your smartphone is a great way to give it a go without being burdensome.
 Check out this buyer’s guide for the best camera phones for photography.

 The best smartphone for street photography – our quick list